crpietschmann/portfolio/_imports/_posts/2006-02-03-t-sql-parse-a-delimited-string.markdown

   - /post.aspx?id=4eaf5aa0-047d-49cd-a1ba-bca96f99e68d
 ---
 <!-- more -->

-<p>Parsing a delimeted string in T-SQL is fairly simple to do, but it does take a nice little chunk of code.
+Parsing a delimeted string in T-SQL is fairly simple to do, but it does take a nice little chunk of code.
 I most commonly use this chunk of code when I need to pass an array from an application into a SQL Stored Procedure.
 The best way to implement this code into an application would be to create a SQL Function that you pass in a delimted string and it returns a table of values.
-This way you don't have to duplicate the code everytime you want to use it.</p>
+This way you don't have to duplicate the code everytime you want to use it.

-<p>The following example parses the delimeted string and places each value into a variable of type Table.
-Once the values are placed into the table you can do anything you need to save/process these values.</p>
+The following example parses the delimeted string and places each value into a variable of type Table.
+Once the values are placed into the table you can do anything you need to save/process these values.
 <pre class="csharpcode">--<span class="kwrd">declare</span> the list <span class="kwrd">of</span> Cities
 <span class="kwrd">DECLARE</span> @CityList <span class="kwrd">varchar</span>(8000)
 <span class="kwrd">SET</span> @CityList = <span class="str">'Milwaukee|Chicago|New York|Seattle|San Francisco'</span>